 Monica joined the Co-op in 2009 to lead the organization’s work around school based Medicaid and transitioned into the role of Deputy Director in 2011 to develop and manage the Co-op’s programs and services.
 A problem-solver and advisor by nature, Monica enjoys working to develop programs that meet schools where they are and provide the necessary supports to move them forward.
 Monica led the Co-op’s development of the ELEVATE Special Education Needs Assessment and continuous improvement process and co-authored the curriculum for the Co-op’s highly regarded course in special education for general educators, INCLUDE DC.
 Before joining the Co-op, Monica worked in DCPS and charter schools as both a teacher and program coordinator for 10 years.
 She has also served as a practicum supervisor for new special education teachers at the Catholic University of America and George Mason University.

 Monica has a Master’s degree in Education and Human Development with a concentration in early childhood special education from George Washington University and a Bachelors of Arts from Tufts University with a major in Anthropology.

 Director of Secondary Transition

 Before joining the Co-op, Rebecca taught for eight years in DC where she served in many capacities including a general education English teacher, a special education teacher, and case manager, and a self-contained resource room teacher.
-A highlight of her teaching time was spent developing a “certificate” course of study for high school students with disabilities that were not able to earn a diploma.
+A highlight of her teaching time was spent creating a certificate of completion course of study for high school students with disabilities that were not able to earn a diploma.
 It was then that Rebecca found her love of transition!

-Originally from Ohio, Rebecca holds a BA from University of North Carolina in English Language and Sociology, Social and Economic Justice, an MAT in Secondary English from American University, and an Ed.D in Special Education with research on culturally linguistically diverse families and students from the George Washington University.
+Rebecca holds a bachelor’s degree from the University of North Carolina in English and Sociology, a master’s in Teaching Secondary English from American University, and a Doctorate of Education in Special Education from George Washington University with research on culturally linguistically diverse families and students.